 Jim Strouse is from Goshen, Indiana.
 Howard Hawks was also from Goshen, Indiana.
 Jim Strouse does not think he’s as good as Howard Hawks nor ever will be.
 He just thought it was an interesting coincidence.
-He sometimes draws superheroes on the toilet, and his new film, People, Places, Things, comes out August 14.
+His film People Places Things is currently available on Amazon Prime.
+And The Incredible Jessica James is on Netflix.
+You can find his cartoons @jimdrewthis on Insta and/or jimstrouse.com.

 The following is a conversation I had with my 11-year-old daughter, Magnolia, and eight-year-old son, Grover, after seeing Fantastic Four on Friday.
 Like the rest of the movie-going public, we did not like it.